-Following on last month’s, How to Recognize a Good Bonsai Pot, this month we’ll dive deeper into how to choose the right pot for your tree.
+This article does a deep dive into how to choose the right pot for your tree.
 This material comes mostly from presentations John Planting has done over the years at our club.

 Trees that are still young and being developed are grown in a larger pot than you would use if the tree were in a show.
 A tree might start out in an inexpensive terra cotta pot from a nursery and after a couple of years be moved to a cheaper bonsai pot.
 Later as the tree develops further, you’ll want a better quality pot that compliments your tree.

 The pot you use is important to the overall impression your tree makes.
 You need to get the right shape, size, color and quality.
 There are several considerations to choosing the right pot.
 The first one to consider is the style of your tree.
 That will dictate the overall shape of the pot.

 Tree Style – Generally speaking rectangular or oval pots are used for formal uprights, informal uprights and slant style trees.
 Literati (or bunjin) should use shallow round pots.
 Hexangular pots can also be used for literati, but that’s unusual.
 Cascade (semi or full) use deep round, square, hexagonal or octagonal shape.
 Modern preference is to have cascade pots be about as wide as it is tall.
 Older cascade pots were usually much taller than their width.
 Group plantings usually use a shallow oval pot.
 Drum pots are appropriate for a literati pine or juniper with an interesting bark and shape.
 Refer to our Tree Style Basics article.